 He compares that average to the values for the two biggest sectors:

 The two lessons he draws from this still feel very contemporary:

-When I tried to re-calculate Paul’s 2010 values using OECD data I got a revenue per FTE value of $110.5k (slightly lower than his $120k).
-My equivalent value for 2019 is $141.1k (an 11% increase in real terms).5 So, that’s a good benchmark for your own business - are you dragging the average up or down?
+When I tried to re-calculate Callaghan’s 2010 values using current OECD data I got a revenue per FTE value of $110.5k (slightly lower than his $120k).
+My equivalent value for 2020 is $144.4k (an 12% increase in real terms).6 In either case, that 2020 value is a good benchmark for current businesses - are you dragging the average up or down?

-It is interesting to consider revenue per FTE for Xero, which in 2011 wasn’t on the radar, but is now increasingly held up as a case study:
+As an example, it is interesting to consider revenue per FTE for Xero, which back in 2011 wasn’t on the radar at all, but is now increasingly held up as a case study:

 In FY20 Xero reported revenue of $235k per FTE.
-This value has increased every year, with FY21 results due soon, and has been improving the national average ever since 2015.
+This value had increased every year since the compay was founded, and has been improving the national average ever since 2015.

 You can manufacture in NZ, you just need to make products with high profit margins and high value per weight